BmB007/MUSIC-AI-/README.md

 Let me know:
 - What is the exact filename of your model? (`chord_recognition_model.h5`?)
-- Do you want the `requirements.txt` generated for this setup?
+- Do you want the `requirements.txt` and 'File structure generated' for this setup?
 ```